-The Microbiology Society (formally known as the Society for Microbiology) has had a number of prominent and distinguished presidents in its history.
+The Microbiology Society (formerly known as the Society for Microbiology) has had a number of prominent and distinguished presidents in its history.

 Founder and first President 1945-1947 (b.1881-d.1955)

 The Microbiology Society was formally inaugurated on 16 February 1945, at a meeting of Original Members in London.
 Sir Alexander Fleming (1881-1955) was elected as the first President.
 The Society had its origins in the (then) Society of Agricultural Bacteriologists: a number of members of that society had wished to see a broadening of its interests and scope beyond agriculture, to embrace virology, medical and agricultural bacteriology, protozoology and mycology.
 The idea was to bring members from different backgrounds together to gain the benefits of interdisciplinary discussion and learning from each other.
 This aim of the founders is still, after more than half a century, central to the ethos of the Microbiology Society.
 It underlies the growth of the Society, from 241 Original Members, to its present position as the largest microbiological learned society in Europe.